A dynamite system | National Center for Supercomputing Applications at the University of Illinois

 When you get into the high-data area, visualization becomes increasingly important.
 Later on this year we'll be reviewing and engaging more on the visualization side for Blue Waters, which is a very strong platform.

-Q: The Blue Waters project had barely begun when many in the scientific HPC community were already talking about exascale computers.
+The Blue Waters project had barely begun when many in the scientific HPC community were already talking about exascale computers.
 What do people focusing on exascale computing need to be looking at?

-A: First of all, I'll say we wouldn't be scientists, and maybe we wouldn't even be humans, if we didn't look beyond where we are.
+First of all, I'll say we wouldn't be scientists, and maybe we wouldn't even be humans, if we didn't look beyond where we are.
 And I think the sustained petascale is going to keep us busy for quite some time.

 Having said that, it is already clear that to get to exascale computing, incremental scaling is insufficient.
 Fundamental changes, for example, with failure containment and failure resilience will need to be addressed.
 For example, for the component rate that we'll be at with exascale, parts will be failing constantly.
 That is nothing new from petascale.
 However, undetected failures may well be much more significant.